nestorSag/scoring-test/README.md

 ## Set up

-This project uses Tensorflow to run the scoring functionality.
+This project uses Python 3 and Tensorflow/Keras to run the scoring functionality.
 Run `pip install -r requirements.txt` from the root folder to install the dependencies

 ## Functionality